J-AlexandreMurray/J-AlexandreMurray/README.md

 ---

 :man_technologist: About Me :
-- :telescope: I work as a Software Tester and freelance Technical Writer.
+- :telescope: I am a full time Software Tester and I am also a freelance technical ghostwriter.

 - :seedling: I am exploring my skill reach in the Technology Industry as a software tester and technical writer.